Starignus/listing_airbnb/README.md

 * The second model will be set to maximise the user repose on a listing, and need to predict an over all consumer review.
 The target will be defined in the process.

+For feature selection the Genetic Algorithm was used.

 It will be discussed the model interpretability using [SHAP (SHapley Additive exPlanation)](https://christophm.github.io/interpretable-ml-book/shap.html) and how to leverage NLP for modelling and for analysing the neighbourhood description given the overall score review.